People, so cute they are, Paulo thinks,

 twice a day with ritual and promise.

-Still Paulo knows if he should name
+Still, Paulo knows that, should

 its power will evaporate